MarcoValente/academic-responsive-template/markdown/research.md

   <figcaption align="center" style="font-style: italic; display: block; margin-left: auto; margin-right: auto;padding-top: 3%; padding-bottom: 3%;" alt="DMContent">Figure 1: Current content of the universe.</figcaption>
   <!-- https://map.gsfc.nasa.gov/media/080998/index.html -->
 </figure>

 What are we made of?
 How was the universe created and which features of nature allowed stars, planets and life to exist today?
-These are only some of the fundamental questions that have fascinated humans for centuries, and only partial answers to these have been found today.
-Particle Physics provides a remarkable description of the atomic and subatomic world that, going back in time to the Big Bang, allows to explain many features of the current cosmological observations.
-However, not all features of nature are currently understood.
+These are only some of the fundamental questions that have fascinated humans for centuries, and **only partial answers to these questions have been found today**.
+Particle Physics provides a remarkable description of the atomic and subatomic world that, going back in time to the Big Bang, allows to explain many of the features of the currently observed universe.
+However, not all these features are currently understood.
 Some open questions of physics are:

 * The origin of dark matter, an unknown type of matter composing ~23% of the